Peavey Manufacturing Co. - Makers of Quality Tools Since 1857

-So he jumped up, as the story goes, went back to his blacksmith shop and directed his son Daniel to make a clasp with lips, then make holes in the lips to put a bolt through on which to hang a dog (or hook) and toe rings below the clasp to the bottom of the handle.
-Finally, a pick was driven into the end of the handle.
-The tool was turned over to River Driver William Hale who pronounced it a great success.
+As the story goes, he jumped up, returned to his blacksmith shop, and directed his son Daniel to make a clasp with lips, then make holes in the lips to put a bolt through on which to hang a dog (or hook) and toe rings below the clasp and fastened to the handle.
+Finally, a pick was driven into the end.

 "We again present for your inspection and assistance, our general catalog containing a complete schedule of the regular goods which we are now manufacturing.